spring-attic/spring-framework-issues/README.markdown

 6\.
 [Send a pull request from the Github web interface](http://help.github.com/send-pull-requests/)

 * The Spring Framework team will be notified and will look at your request

-### Log an issue against Spring's JIRA issue tracker

-1. First, [search SPR JIRA](https://jira.springframework.org/browse/SPR) to see if your issue has already been reported.
-If so, there may already be a reproduction issue in this repository!
-1. If after searching an issue does not already exist, [create a new issue](https://jira.springsource.org/secure/CreateIssue!default.jspa)
-    * You will now have an issue named, for example, "SPR-9876".
-Make note of this, as you'll need it below when creating your project.

 ... and that's it!